Bialetti Musa Review

 Ease of Use

-The Musa requires minimal expertise to produce an excellent cup of coffee and is one of the easier brewers to clean — in a pinch you can simply tap the portafilter on your trashcan, wipe it out with a dry rag, and call it good.
-However, Bialetti suggests you thoroughly rinse your Musa and allow it to fully dry before packing back together for storing.
+The Musa requires minimal expertise to produce an excellent cup of coffee and is one of the easier brewers to clean — in a pinch, you can simply tap the portafilter on your trashcan, wipe it out with a dry rag, and call it good.
+However, Bialetti suggests you thoroughly rinse your Musa and allow it to fully dry before putting it back together for storing.

-Loading the Musa with coffee and water is a fairly straight-forward process that is difficult to mess-up.
-However, if you want to use the Musa on a two-burner stove while car-camping in Indian Creek or while rafting the Grand Canyon, it is essential to clean sand and coffee grounds out of both the threads and out of the gasket.
+Loading the Musa with coffee and water is a fairly straightforward process that is difficult to mess up.
+However, if you want to use the Musa on a two-burner stove while camping or otherwise, it is essential to clean sand and coffee grounds out of the threads and out of the gasket.
 The Musa doesn't take too kindly to smashing sand or grit into the threads.
 This seems a bit easier to grapple with if you are on a river than if you are car-camping in the desert, where water for cleaning may be at a premium.
-For quick and dirty cleaning, gently tap the portafilter into your trashcan or fire pit, and use a dry rag to clean up the grounds.
+For quick and dirty cleaning, gently tap the portafilter into your trashcan, and use a dry rag to clean up the grounds.

 To our delight, we found that the Musa was one of the easier coffee brewers to learn how to use.
 Fill the water up to the valve level and fill the portafilter to the top (no tamping needed), and you're good to go.
 Many of the other coffee makers require specific recipes and patience to perfect.
 The Musa, by contrast, is about as easy as they come.

 The Musa is not an ideal brewer for making quart after quart of coffee.
 That said, we tested the 4-cup size (a "cup" being about 2 ounces of espresso), but this brewer is also available in a 6-cup size for just a few bucks more.